-4 Spanish Listening Activities to Perk Your Students’ Ears Up
+4 Spanish Listening Activities for Your Language Lessons

 Listening to Spanish passively—that is to say, without really paying attention and comprehending all of it—is easy enough.